About the Program

 Crystal Chang, Lecturer.
 International and area studies, Asian Studies, Political science.

-+ Khalid Kadir, Lecturer.
-Global Poverty & Practice Minor, International & Area Studies, Political Economy.
+* Khalid Kadir, Lecturer.
+Global Poverty and Practice Minor, International and Area Studies, Political Economy .

 Mario Muzzi, Lecturer.
 International and Area Studies.

 Clara I. Nicholls, Lecturer.
 International and Area Studies, Latin American Studies.

 Tiffany L. Page, Lecturer.
 International and Area Studies, Latin American Studies.